ART GALLERIES & Museums: Great spots to see local art and take in some history

 Tampa Museum of Art: 120 Gasparilla Plaza, Tampa

-"Masterworks of 20th Century Sculpture from the Martin Z. Margulies Collection," featuring sculptures by Joan Miro, Willem de Kooning and Louise Nevelson, through Sept.
-9. "Object Image," sculpture and video by Erik Levine, now on display.
+"To See as Artists See: American Art from The Phillips Collection," artwork from 75 American artists, on display through April 28.
+"Object Image," sculpture and video by Erik Levine, now on display.
 "Utility and Aesthetics in Ancient Art," on permanent display.
 The museum and Tampa law firm Hill Ward Henderson's new program, "Art on the House" enables visitors to enjoy the museum 4-8 p.m.
 Fridays for free.
 Museum hours: 11 a.m. to 7 p.m.
 Monday-Thursday, 11 a.m.-8 p.m.
 Friday, and 11 a.m. to 5 p.m.
 Saturday and Sunday.
 Admission: $10 adults, $7.50 seniors, groups, military plus one guest, $5 students and free for children ages 6 and under.
+A "Pay what you will" structure is offered 4-8 p.m.
+Fridays.
+The Tampa Museum of Art participates in the Museums on Us program sponsored by Bank of America, which provides cardholders free access to some of the nation's finest museums.
 Information: 813-274-8130.